 Aliner is arguably the biggest name in the A-frame camper segment.
 So, it’s no surprise that they would offer a well-appointed A-frame camper with a bathroom like the Expedition to accommodate the needs of a small family.

 It houses a modest-size private cassette toilet at midship.
-This keeps the majority of the primary bathroom weight directly over the A-Frame campers wheels where you want it to be when towing it down the highway or backing it into a tight campsite.
+This keeps most of the primary bathroom weight directly over the A-Frame campers wheels where you want it to be when towing it down the highway or backing it into a tight campsite.

 3. The XL-1920 By Chalet